aselshall/eds/HW/HW3.md

 - For the histogram to select from index 1 - 4 you can use dicing as we learned in '4.12 Dicing'
 - You can use the `.plot.hist()` method of Pandas

-### Dataset
-For Karenia brevis cell count data, you can use the [current dataset](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0120767) of Physical and biological data collected along the Texas, Mississippi, Alabama, and Florida Gulf coasts in the Gulf of Mexico as part of the Harmful Algal BloomS Observing System from 1953-08-19 to 2023-07-06 (NCEI Accession 0120767).
-For direct data download, you can use this [data link](https://www.nodc.noaa.gov/archive/arc0069/0120767/7.7/data/0-data/habsos_20230714.csv) and this [data documentation link](https://www.nodc.noaa.gov/archive/arc0069/0120767/7.7/data/0-data/Support%20Documents/).
-Alternatively, FWRI documents Karenia brevis blooms from 1953 to the present.
-The dataset has more than 200,000 records is updated daily.
-To request this dataset email: HABdata@MyFWC.com.
-To learn more about this data, check the [FWRI  Red Tide  Red Tide Current Status](https://myfwc.com/research/redtide/statewide/).

 ### Rubric
 The student's performance on this homework problem will be evaluated based on the ability to collect and organize the data, perform data analysis and visualization, interpret the results, and communicate the findings in a clear and concise manner as follows.
 1. Data Collection and Preparation (5 points)